FREQUENTLY ASKED QUESTIONS

 WHY DON’T YOU WEAR A BEE SUIT OR VEIL?

 Erika always wears protective equipment when she needs to and she always recommends that beekeepers wear protective equipment when working with bees.
-Erika has over 10 years of experience as a beekeeper and she is an expert in her field.
+Erika has 15 years of experience as a beekeeper and she is an expert in her field.
 She always takes the time and care to study the bees before entering their hive in order to assess their behavior.
-If the bees will allow for it, she is just more comfortable wearing less protective gear and this is simply her favorite way to be with bees.
 Erika feels that she can work with bees in a better way when she has full visibility, mobility and dexterity, which the protective suits and veils don’t allow for.
 She also lives and works in Texas, where it can get very hot, especially during the peak of bee season from April - September.

 DO YOU EVER GET STUNG?